 A core focus for Facing the World has always been to develop skills in regional centres to allow children and adults to be treated by local teams in their home countries.
 Teaching craniofacial techniques to surgeons outside the UK will enable sustainable facilities in countries where vital multi-disciplinary surgery has not previously been possible.

-In 2008, Facing the World began a partnership with Danang General Hospital in Vietnam.
+In 2008, Facing the World began a partnership with Da Nang General Hospital in Vietnam.
 Vietnam has a higher incidence of children born with severe facial disfigurement than almost anywhere else in the world.
 Some believe this to be linked to the use of a herbicide called Agent Orange during the Vietnam War.

-With its existing infrastructure and skills, and the many people in desperate need of help, Danang General Hospital has been the perfect partner for Facing the World to establish a craniofacial training and treatment programme.
+With its existing infrastructure and skills, and the many people in desperate need of help, Da Nang General Hospital has been the perfect partner for Facing the World to establish a craniofacial training and treatment programme.

-Over the last five years the training programme has included:
+Since its inception, the training programme has included:

-- Facing the World’s surgical team from London visiting Danang for two weeks each year to lecture, train and perform surgery jointly with the local teams.
+- Facing the World’s surgical team from London visiting Da Nang for two weeks each year to lecture, train and perform surgery jointly with the local teams.

 - Training Fellowships for surgeons in the United Kingdom.